shrinerb/shrine/doc/direct_s3.md

 The `id`, `storage` fields are optional, while the `metadata` values are optional (`metadata.size` is only required to later upload that file to a non-S3 storage).
-After uploading the file to S3, you need to construct this JSON and assign it to the hidden attachment field in the form.
+After uploading the file to S3, you need to construct this JSON, and then you can assign it to the hidden attachment field in the form.

 ## Strategy A (dynamic)